darwin-eu-dev/.github/profile/README.md

 Public repositories in the darwin-eu-dev are forked repositories from external organisations the Coordination Center is contributingn to.
 These are mainly repositories from OHDSI (www.ohdsi.org)

-For released code by the DARWIN EU Coordination Center visit https://github.com/darwin-eu organisation.
+For released code by the DARWIN EU Coordination Center visit the https://github.com/darwin-eu organisation.

 More information: enquiries@darwin-eu.org